bfrieda/bfrieda.github.io/README.md

-# title: Hosting a Resume on GitHub Pages
+# Hosting a Resume on GitHub Pages

 ## Purpose